jeffliulab/ALICE_Document/docs/Development_Hisotry/V1_Dev_Diary.md

 This is also the logical loop of the novel itself, which is why the military did not use the villains who are already capable of killing as the core of AI, but instead had to create Alice.
 Because the villains will follow whoever is stronger, it is more like an NPC setting, which is not stable in war.
 And **Alice has value judgment, that is, once Alice determines that the camp she is in is the camp she wants to protect, and the war she participates in is a just act to protect her own camp, then Alice will be difficult to be easily turned against. **Therefore, the Alice version of the intelligent body is more in line with the requirements of soldiers.

 ---

 **In summary, the current LLM multi-role experiment has the following problems:**

 * **LLM is a trained model.
 After inputting Prompt, the LLM model will only perform inference, and will not adjust the weight according to the pressure**
 * **LLM is trained once and cannot continue to learn**

 Why can't it be trained continuously?

 * **Currently, the architecture of neural network models is basically still Transformer. **During training, backpropagation algorithms are used for training.
 Once trained, the input information can only be used as context input to call inference.
 The benefits of inference are extremely low cost, extremely fast process, and excellent application effect.
 * **Catastrophic Forgetting:**When learning new knowledge, neural networks tend to overwrite and destroy old knowledge.
 In other words, if the weights are adjusted when talking to people, the basic knowledge of physics and history that has been learned with great difficulty may be contaminated and overwritten by the content of the conversation, resulting in highly unstable models.
 * **Huge computing cost:**The training process of adjusting weights is very expensive.
 If it is started once for each conversation, it cannot be supported by energy.
-* **Security and data pollution: **Malicious users can poison and pollute the AI ​​model, causing it to learn dirty words, hate speech, etc. Therefore, models open to the public must freeze weights.
+* **Security and data pollution: **Malicious users can poison and pollute the AI model, causing it to learn dirty words, hate speech, etc. Therefore, models open to the public must freeze weights.
 * **Pre-training is too slow: **Inference is fast, but training and adjusting parameter weights are very slow.
 If adjustments are made in real time during a conversation, the conversation will not be able to proceed.

 Why is the current solution unsustainable?
-This is to quote Sutton's The Bitter Lesson: **Any attempt to modify the AI ​​model in a human way of thinking will be disastrous in the long run. **In other words, RAG mode, external memory, etc. are not the real growth of thinking ability.
+This is to quote Sutton's The Bitter Lesson: **Any attempt to modify the AI model in a human way of thinking will be disastrous in the long run. **In other words, RAG mode, external memory, etc. are not the real growth of thinking ability.
 As long as the weights of the neural network are frozen, any growth is unrealistic, which is why Sutton is very pessimistic about HFRL.
 OpenAI uses a lot of HFRL because the goal of ChatGPT is to efficiently answer questions, program, work, etc., and the intelligence that Sutton pursues is a real way to gain wisdom through learning, similar to Alice. **Sutton believes that no one knows everything when they are born, and humans can learn quickly through interaction.
 Wisdom itself must be able to reflect this, that is, learning through interaction. **

 ---

 **Can Continual Learning achieve AGI? **

 Currently, the world's top AI laboratories and universities are actively conducting research on Continual Learning.
 Although this direction is still very laboratory-based, their research is undoubtedly an important path to creating a truly intelligent intelligent entity like Alice.